Squirrels giving you gardening woes? Try these tricks to keep squirrels out of your plants and garden.

-Today I’m going to share 5 tricks to keep squirrels out of your plants that I have picked up in the last few years of gardening.
+Today I’m going to share 5 tricks to keep squirrels out of your plants and garden that I have picked up in the last few years of gardening.

 These work best with container gardening, which is what I mostly do on our back patio, but several of these can be applied directly to your bed gardens.

 It can’t really get more basic than that.

 To really make sure the squirrels leave your garden alone simply plant flowers they don’t like because of either their taste or their smell.